-!
-WARNING Highway Towing Hazard: Boats require special attention when towing on roads:
+WARNING Highway Towing Hazard: Pontoon boats require special attention when towing on roads:

-- Allow increased distance between vehicles of at least two lengths per every 10 mph (16 kph) to improve reaction time and safe stopping distance in case of emergency. - Know the overall height of the boat on the trailer and add 8 in.
+- Do not tow faster than 45 mph (72 kph).
+The combination of being light in the bow and the outboard leveraged on the motor pod may not give sufficient tongue weight to prevent trailer sway. - Allow increased distance between vehicles of at least two lengths per every 10 mph (16 kph) to improve reaction time and safe stopping distance in case of emergency. - Know the overall height of the boat on the trailer and add 8 in.
 (203 mm) as a safety factor.
-Avoid overhead obstacles on the route that may not allow enough clearance such as filling stations, drivethrus, and rural bridges.
+Avoid overhead obstacles on the route that may not allow enough clearance such as filling stations, drive-thrus, and rural bridges.